hashicorp/terraform-provider-aws/website/docs/r/iotanalytics_datastore.html.markdown

 ## Argument Reference

 * `name` - (Required) The name of the input.
+* `tags` - (Optional) Map.
+Map of tags.
+Metadata that can be used to manage the datastore.

 The `storage` - (Optional) The definition of the input.
 Object takes the following arguments: